Where to Find Accurate Airline Seat Maps

 Whether you’ve already booked a flight or you’re deciding between airlines, a comparison of seat and cabin features will help you choose the seat that best fits your needs.
 But only if the airline seat maps are accurate….

-SeatGuru has been the go-to resource for years, with a large database of seat maps for 175 airlines.
-Many people like the colour-coding where red means bad seat, green means good, and yellow raises questions.
+SeatGuru was the go-to resource for years, with a large database of seat maps for 175 airlines.
+Many people liked the colour-coding where red means bad seat, green means good, and yellow raises questions.

-Another feature is customer reviews of individual seats, but their accuracy is questionable when reviews are linked to an outdated layout of the aircraft cabin.
+Another loved feature was the customer reviews of individual seats, even though their accuracy was questionable when reviews were linked to an outdated layout of the aircraft cabin.

 Screenshot of Qantas 787-9 seat map from SeatGuru.com